Sayaka Yoshimura: Juniors

+Women's

+2014–2018: Team Ogasawara

 After the season, Yoshimura joined the Ogasawara Hokkaido Bank rink at third, who were the top ranked team in Japan at the time.
 The team also included Kaho Onodera at second, Anna Ohmiya at lead and Yumie Funayama as the alternate.
 On the World Curling Tour, they would win two events, the Prestige Hotels & Resorts Curling Classic and the Hub International Crown of Curling.
 They represented Japan at the 2014 Pacific-Asia Curling Championships, Yoshimura's first appearance at the championship.
 After a 5–3 round robin record, they lost to China's Liu Sijia in the semifinal.
 They were, however, able to pick up the bronze medal against New Zealand's Chelsea Farley.
 This would ordinarily not be enough to qualify Japan for the World Championships, but because Sapporo was hosting the event, Japan qualified for the 2015 World Women's Curling Championship.
 The team then competed in their national championship to determine who would represent Japan at the World Championship.
 After the round robin, they placed second with a 7–1 record, but defeated Loco Solare (Mari Motohashi) to qualify for the final where they once again played Motohashi.
 The team were successful in securing the national title by defeating Loco Solare 8–5 and qualifying for the World Championship, Yoshimura's first Worlds.
 There, they placed just outside of the tiebreakers with a 6–5 record, ending in sixth place.